In this lesson, we'll show how to create and use function pointers. This is one of the ways C++ implements first class functions.

 Like with other types, we can use type aliases with function pointers, via the using

 statement.
 This can help us make our code more readable, particularly if our complicated type is going to be repeated in several places.
-Sections of code that look like this:
+Imagine we have the following code:

 &MyFunction